naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Selena: So you’re dating Clara?

-Nadine: What?
+Nadine Shocked: What?
 No!
 I’m just buying them an accessory since they have terrible fashion sense.

 Selena: That’s literally a wedding ring.